 33 Meter Kapal Layar Mesin: In 2005, we developed this design as a preliminary study which eventually became the 36 meter KLM listed just below.
 Slightly smaller, and with lesser displacement, the power requirements would be less and the overall construction more economical.

-36 Meter Kapal Layar Mesin: Fairly soon after that in 2005 we were asked to develop a much larger 36 meter KLM as a luxury charter yacht.
-With the design completed, during the summer of 2006 we went to Indonesia once again in order to loft the shape and build mould frames for this new 36m KLM.
-This vessel is now under construction in Kalimantan Timur (2006 to 2008).
+36 Meter KLM DUNIA BARU: Fairly soon after that in 2005 we were asked to develop a much larger 36 meter KLM as a luxury charter yacht.
+With the design completed, during the summer of 2006 we went to Indonesia once again in order to loft the shape and build mould frames for this new 36m KLM, the Dunia Baru.
+This vessel was built in Kalimantan Timur from 2006 to 2008 and moved to Surabaya and Bali for completion of the systems and the interior joinery.
+The Dunia Baru is now fully completed (2014) and available for charters.
 You can see this design on our 36m KLM web page.

-The mission statement for this vessel has that when finished, it will be the ultimate example of what is possible with these craft.
-According to those who are close to the project, this is so far precisely the outcome.
-It is the natural result of proper design and planning, top quality indigenous boat building skills, first rate timber, hard work, a good business plan, and an owner dedicated to making this the very finest Indonesian phinisi in existence.
-Based on what I know of the owners, I'm quite certain this mission will be accomplished.
+The owner's mission statement was that when finished, the Dunia Baru will be the ultimate example of what is possible with these craft.
+This has been precisely the outcome.
+It is the natural result of proper design and planning, top quality indigenous boat building skills, first rate timber, hard work, a good business plan, and an owner dedicated to making this the very finest Indonesian Pinisi in existence.
+Mission accomplished.

 50 Meter Kapal Layar Mesin: We have developed a prototype 50m KLM design, also aimed at charter use in Indonesia.
 So far, this is a prototype design only but could easily be developed to suit a new purpose, whether as a charter vessel or private yacht.